-All of these skills and qualities are important right now, with the laws with which social workers operate in flux, and autistic people and people with learning disabilities in additional need of strong, trusting relationships with people who understand them and their situation.
+All of these skills and qualities are important right now, with autistic people and people with learning disabilities in additional need of strong, trusting relationships with people who understand them and their situation.

 While the above resources are targeted specifically at social workers, it is likely that occupational therapists will find much of the material useful.
 In addition, the Royal College of Occupational Therapists has useful COVID-19 guidance.

 Social workers and occupational therapists are important providers of guidance to people with learning disabilities, autistic people, and their families.
 People may turn to you for advice on how to keep safe, and on how to cope with the challenges of the current crisis more generally.
 GOV.UK is the main website for advice on COVID-19 from Public Health England, and includes accessible materials.
 It is important that you are familiar with the guidance from the Government on face coverings, testing, isolation and mixing with other people so that you can carry out your work safely, and give clear messages to those you support about what they need to do.

 Reassurance is also important, so you may want to explain or reiterate why there are still some changes to ordinary life and that everyone has their part to play.
 This may include why support staff might be wearing masks, gloves and aprons, and why people may not be able to go out to the usual places without considering the risks involved.
 People may be able to develop their usual coping strategies with the help of those who support them.

 Further reading Open

 - Easy read information about the rules to stay at home (Public Health England)

 - Easy read advice on how to stay at home (Public Health England)

 - National Autistic Society